tinymce/tinymce-docs/general-configuration-guide/multiple-editors.md

 layout: default
 title: Use multiple TinyMCE instances in a single page
 title_nav: Multiple editors in a page
 keywords:
 ---

 This section is about adding multiple editor instances to a single page.
 This is a common use case when using TinyMCE's `inline` mode.
 Breaking content into sections (e.g., titles, paragraphs) allows users to edit them individually.

 ## Multiple editor instances sharing the same configuration

 The following example breaks the page into two separate editable areas.
-Each area shares a single editor configuraiton.
+Each area shares a single editor configuration.
 Each editable `div` is provided the same `class` of `myeditablediv`.
 TinyMCE is loaded just for the content area the user clicks.

 ```html
 <!DOCTYPE html>